copilot-emacs/copilot.el/README.md

 enables it on the server before switching, so you no longer have to leave Emacs to unlock a model in the GitHub settings.

+#### Bring Your Own Key (BYOK)

+You can use your own model-provider API keys (Anthropic, OpenAI, Gemini, Groq, OpenRouter, Azure) in chat instead of Copilot's models:

+1. `copilot-chat-byok-add-key` saves a provider's API key.
+The key is read without echoing and handed to the language server, which stores it;
+   copilot.el never keeps or displays it.
+(Azure keys are stored per model, so it asks for a model id.)
+2. `copilot-chat-byok-add-model` registers a model for that provider (id, display name, and whether it supports tool calls and vision; Azure also needs a deployment URL).
-Any Bring Your Own Key (BYOK) models you have registered are listed too, tagged `[BYOK: PROVIDER]`.
-Selecting one routes your chat turns to that provider using your own API key (held by the language server), rather than through Copilot's models.
+3. The model then shows up in `copilot-chat-select-model`, tagged `[BYOK: PROVIDER]`.
+Selecting it routes your chat turns to that provider using your key.

+`copilot-chat-byok-list` shows what you have registered, and `copilot-chat-byok-remove-model` / `copilot-chat-byok-remove-key` remove a model or a provider's key.

 Using a BYOK model requires a BYOK-eligible Copilot account; without one the server rejects the turn with a "BYOK is disabled for this account" error.
+Registering keys and models works regardless.

+> [!NOTE]
+>
+> If you turn on protocol logging (set `copilot-log-max` to a positive value),
+> the JSON-RPC request bodies, including a BYOK key you are saving, are written
+> to the `*copilot events*` buffer in plaintext.
+Keep logging off (the default)
+> when saving keys.

 ### Public code references